-- (a) a child under the age of 18 years, and - (b) a temporary patient, continued treatment patient or forensic patient within the meaning of the Mental Health Act 1990, and - (c) a person under guardianship within the meaning of the Guardianship Act 1987, and - (d) a protected person within the meaning of the Protected Estates Act 1983, and - (e) an incommunicate person, being a person who has such a physical or mental disability that he or she is unable to receive communications, or express his or her will, with respect to his or her property or affairs.
+- (a) a child under the age of 18 years, and - (b) an involuntary patient, a forensic patient or a correctional patient within the meaning of the Mental Health Act 2007, and - (c) a person under guardianship within the meaning of the Guardianship Act 1987, and - (d) a protected person within the meaning of the NSW Trustee and Guardian Act 2009, and - (e) an incommunicate person, being a person who has such a physical or mental disability that he or she is unable to receive communications, or express his or her will, with respect to his or her property or affairs.

-Professional Standards Committee or PSC means the Professional Standards Committee established under Part 2 of Chapter 8.
+Professional Standards Committee or PSC means the Professional Standards Committee established under Part 2 of Chapter 9.

-prohibition order means an order prohibiting a church worker from holding a specified position or office in or being employed by a church body or church authority or from exercising any specified functions in relation to any office or position in the Diocese or in relation to employment by a church body.
+prohibition order means an order prohibiting a church worker from holding a specified position or office in or being employed by a church body or church authority or from exercising any specified functions in relation to any office or position in the Diocese or in relation to employment by a church body or church authority.